PalmBeachPost/courtssearch/readme.md

 This script downlaods the email from Outlook, parses it into a DB, runs a search for each name in the docket against Palm Beach Post's archives and sends out a result email highlighting cases of interest.

 ## Court Calendar Scanner
-This Ruby script scans the "Court Calendar.csv" file we get from Kathy Burstein.
+This Ruby script scans the "Court Calendar.csv" file sent out to media outlets daily.

 ### How It Works
 ---